pulumi/docs/content/blog/enforcing-different-kinds-of-policies-for-cloud-resources/index.md

     }),
 };

-// Utility method for defining a new StackValidation that will return the resources matching the provided type. function validateTypedResources<TResource extends Resource>(
+// Utility method for defining a new StackValidation that returns the resources matching the provided type. function validateTypedResources<TResource extends Resource>(
     resourceClass: { new(...rest: any[]): TResource },
     validate: (